fireMCG/Exiled-Vault/Exiled Vault Shared/Exiled Vault Divination Cards/PoE1/W/Who Asked.md

-## Who Asked
+# Who Asked
-In the midst
-of unrelenting requests,
-the blacksmith's forge
+In the midst of unrelenting requests, the blacksmith's forge conjures the unpredictable.
-conjures the unpredictable
-Countless voices, countless desires – yielding weapons as diverse as those who ask
+Countless voices, countless desires – yielding weapons as diverse as those who ask.
-##
+#
 ![[Who Asked.png]]

 ---